rweigel/cdawmeta/README.md

 CDAWeb SPASE `NumericalData` records have been under development since 2009 and yet these problems persist.
 At the current rate of generation, they will not be complete until 2030.
 I suggest a different approach is needed.

 We suggest that CDAWeb SPASE metadata should be created by this automated process (similar to how HAPI metadata is generated), which requires primarily existing CDAWeb metadata information and some additional metadata that can be stored in a few version controlled files.
-Thus information is described in the [cdawmeta-additions](https://github.com/rweigel/cdawmeta-addtions) repository.
-This approach would have prevented many of the errors and inconsistencies described above and further detailed in the [cdawmeta-additions README](https://github.com/rweigel/cdawmeta-addtions).
+Thus information is described in the [cdawmeta-spase](https://github.com/rweigel/cdawmeta-addtions) repository.
+This approach would have prevented many of the errors and inconsistencies described above and further detailed in the [cdawmeta-spase README](https://github.com/rweigel/cdawmeta-addtions).

 Another motivation for the urgency of having correct and complete SPASE `NumericalData` records is that there are several applications under development that will use SPASE records to provide search functionality.
 The quality of such applications is limited by the quality of the database it uses, and it is important that the database content is correct and consistent.